Primary Principals' Collective Agreement

 5. Teachers or Principals who move from employment with one board to another board will continue their entitlement to the service increment unless there is a break in service of six months or more (other than a period of leave described in clause 6.2.8(d)).

-1. A principal in one of the special residential schools listed below shall receive additional salary of $3,000 per annum for as long as that school retains its residential function.
+1. A principal in one of the specialist residential schools listed below shall receive additional salary of $3,000 per annum for as long as that school retains its residential function.
+From 28 January 2024, this payment will be increased to $10,000 per annum.

 • Halswell